 You can find a surrogate mother on your own or using a surrogacy agency (this is called Indy surrogacy, independent surrogacy or private surrogacy).
-If you decide to go indy and look for an independent surrogate mother, it is highly likely that you will need to share your story.
-If none know about you and your story, if none knows you are specifically looking for a surrogate, how would someone want to help you?
+If you decide to go Indy and look for an independent surrogate mother, it is highly likely that you will need to share your story, in order to find an appropriate match.

 - The more information you share, the better.
-People really want to help but they need emotionally connect with your story.
+People really want to help but they need to emotionally connect with your story.

 - Tell everyone you know.
 Share your dream of becoming parents with family and friends.
 Share your interest in pursuing surrogacy and ask if they know of anyone.
 These informal talks will also serve you to ask them indirectly.